Skipper Wise: 1987–1994 solo and production projects

-Play Your Guitar For Me became the follow-up single to "Standing Outside in the Rain" in Europe.

-Free of his obligations with Cypress Records in 1992, Skipper began working with Peter recording new material for his second solo album to be called "Harry."
-One of the early sessions yielded the song "I Want to Be With You," written with Peter White and released as a single on the Crisis record label in Europe.
+Free of his obligations with Cypress Records in 1992, Skipper began working with Peter recording new material for his second solo album to be called, "Harry."
+One of the early sessions yielded the song, "I Want to Be With You," written with Peter White and released as a single on the Crisis record label in Europe.

-In 1999, Sjaak De Bruijn, the head of A&R for Gold Circle Entertainment in Europe, released "Walking on a Wire" which included song selections from "The Clock and the Moon," along with songs from the unreleased "Harry" album.
+In 1999, Sjaak De Bruijn, the head of A&R for Gold Circle Entertainment in Europe, released, "Walking on a Wire" which included song selections from, "The Clock and the Moon," along with songs from the unreleased, "Harry" album.